-The Cashflows from State Government item is the cash component of the appropriation for recurrent services and, if applicable, capital contribution appropriations and drawdowns from the holding account (i.e. appropriations approved but not yet drawn for eventual asset replacement and/or employee leave entitlements)(1).
+The Cashflows from State Government item is the cash component of the operating subsidy and, if applicable, equity contributions(1).

 Receipts and payments included under Cashflows from operating activities relate closely to income and expenses from operating activities.
 These categories are similar in nature - the difference is that amounts are not recorded in the Statement of Cashflows until income is actually received or expenses are actually paid.